Internet2 Community Anchor Program Distance Learning Scholarship Program

 - Applicants’ school must be connected to the Internet2 network via their state or regional research and education network.
 We understand that teachers may not know their school district’s internet provider, so we will independently verify whether applicants are from connected networks.

 - Applicants must agree to allow CAP to use their name and school name in promotional material and must agree to work with CAP on a follow-up story or blog post.

-The last day to submit a scholarship application is Friday, November 19, 2021.
-Scholarship winners will be notified and announced before February 1, 2022.
+The last day to submit a scholarship application was Friday, November 19, 2021.
+Scholarship winners will be notified and announced in February 2022.

 About the 2021 CAP Distance Learning Scholarship Program Winners